Alessandro Longhi (footballer)

-Alessandro Longhi (born 25 June 1989) is an Italian footballer who plays as a left back for Serie D club S.S.D.
-Audace Cerignola.
+Alessandro Longhi (born 25 June 1989) is an Italian footballer who plays as a left back for Serie D club RG Ticino.

 Club career

 Born in Desenzano del Garda, the Province of Brescia, Longhi started his career at Serie D (non-professional/regional league) team Salò.
 In mid-2009 Salò merged with Feralpi Lonato and admitted to Lega Pro Seconda Divisione to replace the vacancy left by Pistoiese.
 That season he played 31 times in the professional league and played twice in promotion playoffs, finished as the losing semi-finalists.

 In August 2010 he was signed by Serie B team Triestina.
 After the team relegated, he was sold to Serie A team Chievo.
 However, he was immediately farmed to Serie B Sassuolo in co-ownership deal, for €150,000 in a 3-year contract.

 In June 2014 Sassuolo purchased Longhi outright for an additional €1.65 million.

 On 1 July 2016 Longhi became a free agent.
 In the same transfer window he was signed by Serie B club Pisa in a 2-year contract.

 On 15 January 2019, Longhi joined Padova until 30 June 2019 with an option for 2019–20 season.